GalvarinoDev/DeckOps-Nightly/README.md

 > **Steam Deck LCD:** Plutonium online servers require OLED.
 For offline Campaign and Zombies on LCD, see [PlutoniumAltLauncher](https://github.com/framilano/PlutoniumAltLauncher).

 > All titles support controller and gyro via Steam Input.
 Choose **Hold** (R5 held) or **Toggle** (R5 press) during setup.
 Aim assist is not available for Steam-native modes (MW2 SP, MW3 SP, BO2 SP) yet.
-Black Ops II uses a dedicated controller layout that does not support dual input.
+Black Ops II uses a dedicated controller layout that does not support dual input so Gyro feels a little different from other games.

 ---